lenapizarro/GitContEd/ReadMe.md

 Hello!

-This repo was created to be used as a practice repo for a Continuous Education.
+This repo was created to be used as practice for a Continuous Education.

 Feel free to modify accordingly.